-Introducing the UK’s new Americana / Alt-Country duo who have their hearts firmly rooted in the past whilst making soulful, authentic music now.
+Introducing the UK’s new Americana / Alt-Country band who have their hearts firmly rooted in the past whilst making soulful, authentic music now.

 Misty River are an Americana band based in London with roots in the west coast of Ireland and the US.
 Their forthcoming releases were recorded with the band playing together live at Eastcote Studios, London and mixed in Nashville by six-time Grammy award winner Vance Powell (Chris Stapleton, Sturgill Simpson, Seasick Steve, Elle King, Jack White, The Artic Monkeys).